| |

 Enhanced Nutrient Content

 Fresh milled flour is made from whole grains, which means it retains all the nutrients found in the grain.
 Commercially processed flour, on the other hand, is often stripped of many of its nutrients during processing.
 This means that fresh milled flour is more nutritious than commercially processed flour.
+Check out my chart below for the break down.
+It is amazing to me how much good stuff is in fresh flour!

 Presence of Essential Vitamins and Minerals